-Cats suffer from inherited disorders like other animals, but they tend to be more common among pedigree cats because the selective breeding and in-breeding (breeding together very closely related cats) used to develop particular characteristics of the breed, may also increase the risk of inherited disorders.
-Indeed, in some cases, the breed itself is based on an inherited disorder which, in some cases, can be extremely harmful to health.
+Cats suffer from inherited disorders like other animals, but they tend to be more common among pedigree cats because the selective breeding and in-breeding (breeding together very closely related cats) used to develop particular characteristics of the breed may also increase the risk of inherited disorders.
+Indeed in some cases, the breed itself is based on an inherited disorder which, potentially can be harmful to health.

 Genetic testing of cats

-Recent advances in genetic investigation and testing have meant that it has been possible to identify the gene defects associated with a number of inherited conditions – confirm their genetic basis, and also in many cases develop diagnostic tests to identify affected cats (and in some cases so-called ‘carrier’ cats).
+Recent advances in genetic investigation and testing have meant that it has been possible to identify the gene defects associated with a number of inherited conditions, confirm their genetic basis, and also in many cases develop diagnostic tests to identify affected cats (and occasionally ‘carrier’ cats).

-Many different veterinary diagnostic laboratories offer genetic (DNA) tests for different animal disease.
+Many different veterinary diagnostic laboratories offer genetic (DNA) tests for different animal diseases.
 Many laboratories offer DNA testing for cat coat colours and cat parentage, as well as tests for inherited disorders.

 Are some breeds genetically ‘healthier’ than others?

-Some pedigree breeds are much more inbred than others, and so in theory at least, would be at greater risk of having inherited diseases present.
+Some pedigree breeds are much more inbred than others and so, in theory, would be at greater risk of having inherited diseases present.
 However it is difficult or impossible to say that some breeds are genetically ‘healthier’ than others.
 In some breeds a large number of different inherited diseases have been identified, but this usually reflects more widespread surveillance and testing within these breeds rather than necessarily a higher frequency of inherited diseases.